-For best air circulation and baking results allow 2-4" (5-10 cm) around the cookware for proper air circulation and be sure pans and cookware do not touch each other, the oven door, sides or back of the oven cavity.
-The hot air must circulate around the pans and cookware in the oven for even heat to reach around the food.
+For best air circulation and baking results, center pans as much as possible.
+Allow 2-4" (5-10 cm) around the utensil(s) for proper air circulation and be sure pans do not touch each other or the door, sides and back of oven.
+The hot air must circulate around the pans in the oven for even heat to reach all parts of the oven.